- Built: 1880s (est)

 The couples at Saunder’s Presidential reception read like a who’s-who of early Omaha history, including the the McKees, Caldwells, Yates, Rosewaters, Orrs, Doanes, Poppletons, Browns, Deuels, Paddocks, Horbachs, Burkes, and Mercers.
 Many of their older unwed daughters attended, too.
 There were at least 100 people there.
 A band played along the winding driveway off Sherman Avenue, and hundreds of other people stood outside the property to see the President arrive and leave.

 Alvin Saunders died in 1900, and his wife died in 1928.
 They’re buried at Forest Lawn Cemetery.
+The Saunders mansion always stayed large, and only got larger.
+However, it was never again a single-family residence.

 After the ex-Governor and his wife passed away, the house changed hands.
-His son, Charles Saunders, who served as a Nebraska state legislator, lived in the house for several decades after his father passed away.
+His son, Charles Saunders, who served as a Nebraska state legislator, lived in the house for several years after his father passed away.